ckeditor/ckeditor5/packages/ckeditor5-table/tests/manual/tabledefaultproperties.md

     }
     ```
 * Calling `editor.getData()` on the initial data should return the data without any attribute (even if the editor's UI shows them).
-* Non-default values should be applied.
+* Non-default values should be upcasted (set on the model element).
 Use the snippet for testing:
     ```js
     editor.setData(
         '<table style="border:1px solid red">' +